kpilszak/show-countries/README.md

 Welcome to the "Show Countries" project! 🚀 This web application utilizes AJAX technology to dynamically fetch and display countries' flags.
 It's a visual journey around the world, right from your browser!

-The project relies on the [CountryLayer API](https://countrylayer.com) to retrieve accurate and up-to-date information about countries.
+The project relies on the [RestCountries API](https://restcountries.com) to retrieve accurate and up-to-date information about countries.

 ## Technologies